dimstav23/SPP/artifact_evaluation/README.md

   - `table_3-space_overhead.txt`
   - `table_4-ripe.txt`
   - `crash_consistency_results.txt`
-4. The reproduction of the `btree` bug is left last, so that its output will be presented last in the `stdout` of the `artifact_evaluation.sh` script.
+4. The reproduction of the PMDK `btree`, phoenix `string_match` and PMDK `array` bugs are left last, so that its output will be presented last in the `stdout` of the `artifact_evaluation.sh` script.
 For more information about this benchmark, please see [here](../benchmarks/bugs/README.md).

 ---